Frequently Asked Questions

 Click the topics below to find what you’re looking for

-How can I prepare for a HireVue video interview?
+How can I prepare for a HireVue virtual interview?

-Research as much as you can about the responsibilities of the job to which you’re applying and the culture of the company overall.
-We wrote a blog post that gives a lot of helpful information about how to prepare for your interview over all, which you can check out 6 Tips to Ace Your Next Video Interview or our Candidate Help Center.
+First of all, research as much as you can about the responsibilities of the job to which you’re applying and the culture of the company overall.
+We wrote a blog post that gives a lot of helpful information about how to do just that, and you can see that blog post here.

 How can I prepare for a HireVue Assessment interview?